LCOGT/lcogtsnpipe/manual.md

 ### WCS solution
 * **Call**: ```-s wcs```
 * **Description**: Generate a WCS solution for a given observation.
-In general, this stage does not need to be run when starting analysis from observations that have been reduced with Banzai (which is recommended) as Banzai solves the WCS solution (end in `.e91.fits`).
+In general, this stage does not need to be run when starting analysis from observations that have been reduced with Banzai (which is recommended) as Banzai solves the WCS solution (files processed by Banzai end in `.e91.fits`).
 * **Recommended Options**:

 * **Other Options**: